I'm a member

 Printer Friendly Version

-DESCRIPTIONIt is estimated that intracranial atherosclerosis causes about 8% of all ischemic strokes.
+It is estimated that intracranial atherosclerosis causes about 8% of all ischemic strokes.
 Intracranial stenosis may contribute to stroke in two ways: either due to embolism or low flow ischemia in the absence of collateral circulation.
 Recurrent annual stroke rates are estimated at 4%–12% per year with atherosclerosis of the intracranial anterior circulation, and 2.5%–15% per year with lesions of the posterior (vertebrobasilar) circulation.
-Medical treatment typically includes either anticoagulant therapy (i.e., warfarin) or antiplatelet therapy (i.e., aspirin); the relative efficacy of these two drugs in preventing stroke is currently under study in the randomized WASID trial (Warfarin-Aspirin Symptomatic Intracranial Disease).
-In addition, if symptoms are attributed to low flow ischemia, agents to increase mean arterial blood pressure and avoidance of orthostatic hypotension may be recommended.
+Medical treatment typically includes either anticoagulant therapy (i.e., warfarin) or antiplatelet therapy (i.e., aspirin).
+The “Warfarin-Aspirin Symptomatic Intracranial Disease (WASID) trial was a randomized trial that compared the incidence of stroke brain hemorrhage or death among patients randomized to receive either aspirin or warfarin.
+The trial found that over a mean 1.8 years of follow-up, warfarin provided no benefit over aspirin and was associated with a significantly higher rate of complications.
+In addition, if symptoms could be attributed to low flow ischemia, agents to increase mean arterial blood pressure and avoidance of orthostatic hypotension may be recommended.
 However, medical therapy is considered less than optimal.
 For example, in patients with persistent symptoms despite antithrombotic therapy, the subsequent rate of stroke or death is extremely high, estimated in one study at 45%, with recurrent events occurring within a month of the initial recurrence.
 Surgical approaches have met with limited success.
 The widely quoted Extracranial-Intracranial (EC/IC) Bypass study randomized 1,377 patients with symptomatic atherosclerosis of the internal carotid or middle cerebral arteries to medical care or EC/IC bypass.
-The outcomes in the two groups were similar, suggesting the EC/IC bypass is ineffective in preventing cerebral ischemia.
+The outcomes in the two groups were similar, suggesting that the EC/IC bypass is ineffective in preventing cerebral ischemia.
 Due to inaccessibility, surgical options for the posterior circulation are even more limited.

-Percutaneous transluminal angioplasty (PTA) has been approached cautiously in the intracranial circulation, due to technical difficulties in catheter and stent design, and the risk of embolism, which may result in devastating complications if occurring in the posterior fossa or brain stem.
-However, improvement in catheter trackability, allowing catheterization of tortuous veins, and the increased use of stents, has created ongoing interest in exploring PTA as a minimally invasive treatment of this difficult-to-treat population.
-The bulk of published studies of intracranial PTA has focused on the vertebrobasilar circulation.
+Percutaneous transluminal angioplasty (PTA) has been approached cautiously for use in the intracranial circulation, due to technical difficulties in catheter and stent design, and the risk of embolism, which may result in devastating complications if occurring in the posterior fossa or brain stem.
+However, improvement in the ability to track catheterization, allowing catheterization of tortuous vessels, and the increased use of stents, have created ongoing interest in exploring PTA as a minimally invasive treatment of this difficult-to-treat population.
+The majority of published studies of intracranial PTA has focused on the vertebrobasilar circulation.
+Two endovascular devices have FDA approval for treatment of symptomatic intracranial stenosis and are considered here.

-Currently 2 devices have received approval from the U.S. Food and Drug Administration (FDA) through the humanitarian device exemption (HDE) process.
-This form of FDA approval is available for devices used to treat conditions with an incidence of 4,000 or less per year and the FDA only requires data showing “probable safety and effectiveness.”
+Currently 2 devices have received approval for atherosclerotic disease from the U.S. Food and Drug Administration (FDA) through the humanitarian device exemption (HDE) process.
+This form of FDA approval is available for devices used to treat conditions with an incidence of 4,000 or less per year; FDA only requires data showing “probable safety and effectiveness.”
 Devices with their labeled indications are as follows:

 Intracranial stent placement is considered investigational in the treatment of intracranial aneurysms except as noted above.